 This is why financing is made available to those who qualify – and is the most common way of purchasing a car.
 There are multiple financial institutions that offer car loans to help customers buy their dream cars even when they don’t have enough funds.

 With financing, you have the option of paying for that dream car over time (with an additional charge of “interest”, as a fee for borrowing the money)

-Again the question arises that should one buy a car cash down or via the finance route.
-Before jumping into any conclusion, let us look into the basic features of both these options.
+Again the question arises of that should one buy car cash down or via the finance route.
+Before jumping to any conclusion, let us look into the basic features of both these options.